American Made (film)

-American Made is a 2017 American action comedy film directed by Doug Liman, written by Gary Spinelli and starring Tom Cruise, Domhnall Gleeson, Sarah Wright, Alejandro Edda, Mauricio Mejía, Caleb Landry Jones and Jesse Plemons.
+American Made is a 2017 American crime comedy film directed by Doug Liman, written by Gary Spinelli and starring Tom Cruise, Domhnall Gleeson, Sarah Wright, Alejandro Edda, Mauricio Mejía, Caleb Landry Jones and Jesse Plemons.
 It is inspired by the life of Barry Seal, a former TWA pilot who became a drug smuggler for the Medellín Cartel in the 1980s and then, to avoid jail time, became an informant for the DEA.

 The film was first released in Taiwan on August 18, 2017, and then in the United States on September 29, 2017.
 It is the first film directed by Liman to be released by Universal Pictures since The Bourne Identity in 2002 and played in 2D and IMAX in select theaters.
 It grossed $134 million worldwide and received generally positive reviews from critics, who praised Cruise's performance.

 Plot

 In 1978, Baton Rouge pilot Barry Seal, who flies commercial jets for TWA, is recruited by CIA case officer Monty Schafer.
 He asks Seal, who has been smuggling Cuban cigars into the country to make a little money, to fly reconnaissance missions over Central America using an Aerostar 600, outfitted with aerial surveillance cameras.
 Seal accepts the job, but hides it from his wife, Lucy.

 In the 1980s, Schafer asks Seal to act as a courier between the CIA and General Noriega in Panama.
 During a mission, the Medellín Cartel picks Seal up and asks him to fly cocaine on his return flights to the US.
 Seal accepts and flies the cartel's cocaine to Louisiana, airdropping the drug in the countryside.

 The CIA turns a blind eye to the drug smuggling, but the DEA tracks Seal down.
 To avoid the authorities, Seal and his family relocate to Mena, Arkansas and his wife comes to accept the wealth generated by his side job.
 The small town becomes wealthy as the hub of US cocaine trafficking.

 Later, Schafer asks Seal to run guns to the Nicaraguan Contras in Honduras.
 Realizing the Contras are not serious about the war and just want to get rich, Seal starts trading the guns to the cartel.
 The CIA sets up a Contra training base in Mena and Seal flies the Contras in, but many of them escape as soon as they arrive.

 Seal makes so much money he buries it in suitcases in the backyard.
 Seal's freeloading, unemployed brother-in-law JB moves in.
 JB starts stealing money and is arrested with a briefcase full of cash.